 The goal in this zone is to instill a sense of Sandy Hook's significance in harbor defense and as a proving ground for military arms development.
 The interpretive section of this document discusses interpretive themes and media as they relate to the resources in this and other management zones.
 Fort Hancock's role in coastal defense and arms development is best represented by the ring of gun batteries and support buildings on the periphery.
 These resources can effectively illustrate the evolution of late 19th and 20th century coastal fortifications.
-The Park Service will selectively stabilize portions at four fortifications and make them safe for public access by adding railings and lighting, patching holes, sealing unwanted doors, and improving walking surfaces.
+The Park Service will selectively stabilize portions of four fortifications according to the secretary of the interior's standards for rehabilitation and will make them safe for public access by adding railings and lighting, patching holes, sealing unwanted doors, and improving walking surfaces.
 Interpretation will focus on their historic functions and the changes in coastal artillery during Fort Hancock's long history.
 These four batteries are

-- the proof battery ruins the remnants are not impressive, but the battery played a major role in the development of weapons during the years when the United States emerged as a world power - Battery Potter and support structures a massive concrete fortification visible from the beach and parade grounds; this fortification will be a focal point for interpreting coastal defenses, the proof battery, and navigation and commerce (lighthouse) - the mortar battery another massive structure visible from most of Sandy Hook - Battery Gunnison and support structures recently refitted with guns and easily accessible for interpretive programs
+- the proof battery ruins the remnants are not impressive, but the battery played a major role in the development of weapons during the years when the United States emerged as a world power - Battery Potter and support structures a massive concrete fortification visible from the beach and parade grounds; this fortification will be a focal point for interpreting coastal defenses, the proof battery, and navigation and commerce (lighthouse)

+the mortar battery - another massive structure visible from most of Sandy Hook

+Battery Gunnison and support structures - recently refitted with guns and easily accessible for interpretive programs

-Battery Granger, the nine-gun battery (Batteries Alexander, Halleck, Bloomfield, and Richardson), and Batteries Peck, Engle, Morris, and Urmston will be fenced and interpreted at waysides, but no restoration or stabilization will be attempted because of their advanced state of decay.
-In addition, all but Battery Granger are behind the dune line north of North Beach, adjacent to the Coast Guard enclave and near the tern-nesting area.
+Battery Granger, the nine-gun battery (Batteries Alexander, Halleck, Bloomfield, and Richardson), and Batteries Peck, Engle, Morris, Kingman, Mills, Arrowsmith, and Urmston will be fenced and interpreted at waysides, but no restoration or stabilization will be attempted because of their advanced state of decay.
+All of these structures will be documented through the HABS/HAER process as soon as possible.
+Battery Arrowsmith, the most exposed of the batteries, is being severely damaged by tidal action.
+Future management of the structure, pending completion of the section 106 compliance process, will include measures to reduce the hazard to park visitors.
+All of the batteries except Battery Granger are behind the dune line north of North Beach, adjacent to the Coast Guard enclave and near the tern-nesting area.
 As stated in the GMP, this entire area is zoned for resource protection, which limits allowable uses.